What is diabetic retinopathy?

 What are the symptoms?

 At first, diabetic retinopathy may not cause symptoms.
-As the problem gets worse, you may have:
+As the problem gets worse, symptoms may include:

 How is it diagnosed?